Miami Fishing Charters

 Miami is one of the best places in the world for Sailfish.
 You can catch these fun and feisty fish all year long and sometimes right offshore in the reefs and Government Cut.

-Frequently Asked Questions About Charter Fishing in Miami, FL?
+Frequently Asked Questions About Fishing in Miami, FL

-What should I bring while on a Miami fishing charter?
+What should I bring on my fishing trip?

 - Plenty of water